Broccoli Waltham 29 Vegetable Seeds

 Growing Tips

-• Mulch around plants to conserve moisture and regulate soil temperature.
+• Apply mulch around plants to retain moisture, reduce weeds, and regulate soil temperature.

 Harvest